Python#

 The rollout

-function is designed to be completely stateless, so all inputs of the stepping pipeline are set and any
+function is designed to be computationally stateless, so all inputs of the stepping pipeline are set and any

 values already present in the given MjData